eclipse-cbi/p2repo-sbom/docs/overview.md

   is a special type of bundle that extends a so-called host bundle, typically with a platform-native implementation.
 - A [feature](https://help.eclipse.org/latest/index.jsp?topic=%2Forg.eclipse.pde.doc.user%2Fconcepts%2Ffeature.htm&cp%3D4_1_1)
   is a collection of dependencies on plug-ins, fragments, and other features.
-  It is intended as a user-facing unit that provides support for some high-level functionality that the user may choose to install in an application
+  It is intended as a user-facing unit that provides support for some high-level functionality that the user may choose to install in an application.
 - A [product](https://help.eclipse.org/latest/index.jsp?topic=%2Forg.eclipse.pde.doc.user%2Fconcepts%2Fproduct.htm&cp%3D4_1_4)
   is a description of a complete stand-alone Eclipse application, specifying the bundles, fragments, and features to be installed, program arguments, JVM arguments, branding details, and so on.